wastore/azure-storage-samples-for-java/changeFeedSamples/trackingChangesToBlobs/src/main/java/README.md

 (at least JDK 8)
 and Maven.
 Must have an [Azure subscription](https://azure.microsoft.com/en-us/free/) and [create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
+Sample is best run using IntelliJ.

 #### Code Sample Specific Setup
 Requires modification of app.config file in exampleEventCreator folder.
 Must add values to variables listed below:
  * *sharedKeyCred* (for storage account)
  * *storageAccount*

-createAdditionalEvents can be changed to false in case where there is no need to create additional events beyond the ones created in exampleEventCreator.

 #### Step-by-Step Instructions to Run Program
 1. Follow setup instructions above.
 Make sure all necessary installations are done and storage account is made
 2. Navigate to directory exampleEventCreator
 3. Open app.config and fill in values for all variables
-4. Compile ExampleEventCreator.java and run ExampleEventCreator
+4. Compile ExampleEventCreator.java and run ExampleEventCreator, then stop immediately.
 5. Navigate up one directory
+6. Compile ChangeFeed.java and run Changefeed, then stop immediately
+7. In IntelliJ, click on Run menu -> Edit Configurations
+8. In the right-hand pane, click "Allow parallel run" for both files that were just run.
+To navigate between files, click on desired file's name in the left-pane.
-6. Compile ChangeFeed.java and run Changefeed.
-Note that events may not be updated right away, so it may be necessary to wait an hour or more for changefeed to update.
+9. Run ExampleEventCreator and Changefeed one after the other.
+They should run in parallel.
+Note that events in Changefeed may not be updated right away, so it may be necessary to wait an hour or more for changefeed to update.